 Camping is a great summer activity for anyone looking to escape the stresses of day-to-day life.
 But whether you plan to head out solo and explore the natural world, or just settle lakeside with your family for a weekend vacation, there are certain pieces of gear that you will not want to do without.
 Unless you are glamping (more of a glamorous camping!), then you likely won’t need more than you would at a hotel.

-Here are ten essential pieces of camping equipment for your upcoming summer explorations.
+Here are ten essential pieces of camping equipment for your upcoming outdoor explorations.

 What Camping Gear Do you Need?

 Many campers get the idea in their head that they’ll just stretch-out beneath the stars, but rain and bugs are only a couple of the reasons why it’s best to bring along a tent, or at the very least, a canopy to pitch overhead.
 Only get as big as you need.
 Modern tents are made with great waterproof material and are easier to pitch and pack.
 Plus they are so much more lightweight nowawdays then they used to be.